Endowment Fund & Estate Planning

 Life Estate Plans

-You may give a personal residence or land to the Library & Research Center, reserving the right to live in the house or continue to use the property during your lifetime and, if desired, the lifetime of a surviving spouse.
+You may give a personal residence or land to the library, reserving the right to live in the house or continue to use the property during your lifetime and, if desired, the lifetime of a surviving spouse.
 This is known as life estate retained.
 In the year the title is transferred, you are allowed an income tax deduction for a portion of the fair market value of the property.
 Another tax advantage is realized at the death of the donor, since the value of the home will not be included in the calculation of estate taxes.

 Life Insurance

-You may also name the AACA Library & Research Center as a partial beneficiary of one of your existing policies-or as a contingent (or secondary) beneficiary if the primary beneficiary is not living at the time of your death.
-In these cases, no deductions are allowed against current income taxes, but any proceeds paid to the Library after your death would be considered charitable deductions for purposes of determining your estate taxes.
+You may also name the library as a partial beneficiary of one of your existing policies, or as a contingent (secondary) beneficiary if the primary beneficiary is not living at the time of your death.
+In these cases, no deductions are allowed against current income taxes, but any proceeds paid to the library after your death would be considered charitable deductions for purposes of determining your estate taxes.

 Life Income Plans